Last updated: July 22, 2025

-This check will calculate a hash of all the components of the column's data type: the data type name, length, scale, precision and nullability.
+A column-level check that detects if the data type of the column has changed since the last retrieval.
+This check calculates the hash of all the components of the column's data type: the data type name, length, scale, precision and nullability.
+A data quality issue will be detected if the hash of the column's data types has changed.

 profile column type changed